Kanvas33/Web-Scraping-and-Data-Analysis-Python-PostgreSQL/README.md

-# Web Scraping and Data Analysis with Python and PostgreSQL
+# Web Scraping and Data Analysis with Python and PostgreSQL Project
 # The largest 100 companies in the US by revenue from Wikipedia.

 ## Project Overview